rakshithaprakashkumar11/Advanced-C-Lab-Manual/module9.md

-## EXP NO 3A : C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.
+## EXP : C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.

 ## Aim:
 To write a C program to display stack elements using an array.